Complete Guide to Estate and Gift Taxation

 * Myths of retirement

 * Retirement plan development

 After reading Chapter 1, participants will be able to:

-1. Identify short-term financial goals and investment purposes, recognize the importance of defining, listing and prioritizing realistic goals noting how investing allocation changes with age.
+1. Identify short-term financial goals and investment purposes, and recognize the importance of defining, listing, and prioritizing realistic goals specifying how investing allocation changes with age.